Down East: Uses

-The phrase "Down East" is used in several ways.
+The phrase "Downeast" is used in several ways.
 Most broadly, it refers to areas from northeastern New England into Canada's Maritime Provinces.
-Sargent F. Collier wrote that Down East extended from Maine into Canada as far as Chaleur Bay.
+Sargent F. Collier wrote that Downeast extended from Maine into Canada as far as Chaleur Bay.
 This area is similar to the boundaries of the historical French colony of Acadia; Collier regarded this as a cultural legacy of the former colony.
-According to Maine author John Gould, Down East is "a never-never land always east of where you are".
-The term is relational, with Boston being the traditional referent for determining what is "Down East".
-As such, sailors going from one port in Maine to another nearby may have said they were going "down Maine" or "east'ard", reserving "Down East" for farther points.
+According to Maine author John Gould, Downeast is "a never-never land always east of where you are".
+The term is relational, with Boston being the traditional referent for determining what is "Downeast".
+As such, sailors going from one port in Maine to another nearby may have said they were going "down Maine" or "east'ard", reserving "Downeast" for farther points.

-Within New England, "Down East" often refers specifically to Maine, especially the coastal areas.
+Within New England, "Downeast" often refers specifically to Maine, especially the coastal areas.
 The phrase has widespread use in the state; Maine's largest monthly magazine is titled Down East.
 Amtrak named its passenger train service between Boston and Brunswick, Maine the Downeaster.
-The term "Down East" provided the name for a prominent type of sailing ship developed in Maine in the later 19th century, the Down Easter.
-Down Easters were a modification of the earlier clipper, with new lines and rigging enabling it to carry substantially more cargo.
-Primarily used to transport wheat and other goods from California to European markets, Down Easters were characteristically built in Maine, and their captains often came from the state.
+The term "Downeast" provided the name for a prominent type of sailing ship developed in Maine in the later 19th century, the Downeaster.
+Downeasters were a modification of the earlier clipper, with new lines and rigging enabling it to carry substantially more cargo.
+Primarily used to transport wheat and other goods from California to European markets, Downeasters were characteristically built in Maine, and their captains often came from the state.
 A significant part of Maine's maritime legacy, they were among the last prominent sailing ships built before steamships came to dominate the industry.
-While steamships may have supplanted sailing ships in some contexts, Maine boatbuilders continued to build some of the highest quality sailing yachts and motor yachts.
-Maine boatbuilders such as Sabre Yachts (and sister-company Back Cove Yachts), Hinckley, Lyman-Morse, and others have continued to carry the torch for Maine's boatbuilding legacy, and are considered some of the finest boatbuilders in the world.
-Heavily influenced by the ever-present lobster boats that are found in every Maine port, the downeast style motor yacht is one of the most sought after designs available today.
-Other boatbuilders have attempted to mimic the characteristics of the style under variations of the 'downeast' name.
+While steamships may have supplanted sailing ships in some contexts, this prominence just before the decline led Maine boatbuilders to remain in demand for sailing yachts and motor yachts; a common modern design influenced by coastal Maine's ubiquitous lobster boats is made by several manufacturers under names resembling 'Downeaster'.